Château de Meursault - Volnay 1er Cru Clos des Chênes 2020

 About the estate:

-Under the leadership of Olivier Halley, Stéphane Follin-Arbelet, and cellar master Emmanuel Escutenaire, this estate—which expanded to 65 hectares in 2018—has been undergoing a revolution in its working methods and interpretation of its terroirs for several years now.
+Under the leadership of Olivier Halley, Stéphane Follin-Arbelet, and cellar master Emmanuel Escutenaire, this estate—which expanded to 65 hectares in 2018—has, over the past few years, undertaken a revolution in its working methods and in its interpretation of the nature of its terroirs.
 Thirty hectares are farmed organically, with the goal of converting the entire estate within three years.
-Significant investments made over the past three years in high-performance viticultural equipment have enabled progress.
-The whites possess both a dynamic tension and a generous mouthfeel, even if 2018 is not the vintage that suits them best.
+Significant investments made over the past three years in high-performance viticultural equipment have driven this progress.
+The whites possess both a dynamic tension and a generous mouthfeel, even though 2018 may not be their best vintage.
 The reds, whose berries are destemmed and optically sorted before undergoing low-temperature fermentation followed by 12 to 15 months of aging in barrels (25 to 40% new), offer a sappy, fleshy, and deep character, with the 2018s being particularly racy.
 This represents an absolutely impressive progression in a very short time for an estate of this size.

 Guide Hachette des vins